Solid Proof – Volunteers Make a Difference

 On the Track to Reclaim a Degraded Grassy Woodland

-A purple ocean of Paterson’s Curse growing on the Majura Paddock on 07.10.2007 (left) and the same site on the 26.10.2012 (right), five years and many volunteer hours of weed control later in 26.10.2012 (right) (Photographs Waltraud Pix).
+A purple ocean of Paterson’s Curse growing on the Majura Paddock in 07.10.2007 (left) and the same site five years and many volunteer hours of weed control later in 26.10.2012 (right) (Photographs Waltraud Pix).

-Prior to 2000 the once native pasture paddock adjacent to the Hackett reservoir was over-stocked with horses.
-Weeds were introduced with daily supplementary food.
-The weeds spread through the paddock and invaded adjacent nature reserve.
-Continuous grazing pressure from rabbits and kangaroos prevented natural regeneration of local plants after stock was removed in the late 1990s (because of Paterson’s Curse poisoning).
+Prior to 2000, the once native pasture paddock opposite of the Hackett water reservoir was over-stocked with horses.
+Weeds were introduced with daily supplementary hay food.
+The weeds spread through the paddock and invaded the adjacent nature reserve.
+Continuous grazing pressure from rabbits and kangaroos prevented the natural regeneration of local plants after the horses were removed in the late 1990s (because of Paterson’s Curse poisoning).

 In 2004 Friends of Mt Majura swang into action.
 Volunteers removed woody weeds from the drainage line that runs through the southern part of the paddock and adjoining land and replaced them with local shrubs and ground cover plants.

-In spring 2007 unabashed volunteers began to tackle umpteen herbaceous weeds such as horehound that occurred under the conopy of remnant trees and carpets of Paterson’s Curse that covered the open tree cleared area.
+In spring 2006 unabashed volunteers began to tackle umpteen herbaceous weeds such as horehound that occurred under the canopy of remnant trees and carpets of Paterson’s Curse that covered the open tree-cleared area.
 They collected and broadcasted local grass and forb seeds and in 2008/09, 2009/10 and 2011/12 assisted the Parks and Conservation Service with a program to control rabbits.

 On three consecutive National Tree Days in winter 2009, 2010 and 2011 over 500 members of the wider public people, the Hackett Blue Gum Community School, the Majura Mountain Scouts, the Gungahlin Eagle’s Rugby Club, and ADFA cadets joint the Friends to plant native trees, shrubs and ground cover plants.